darksoulq/AbyssalLib/Writerside/topics/Getting-Started.md

 - Select your `AbyssalLib.jar`.
 - Click OK and make sure it's marked as "Compile" scope.

-You're now ready to start building mods with AbyssalLib!
+You're now ready to start building plugins with AbyssalLib!

 (the api will be available on maven central once its stable)